Jokioinen

 A notable tourist attraction in the region is the Jokioinen Museum Railway.
+Jokioinen is also home to a Tibetan Buddhist stupa, which is the largest Buddhist shrine in the country.

+The ear of wheat in the coat of arms refers to the importance that Jokioinen Manor has had in the development of Finnish agriculture, and the anvil refers to the local ironworks.
+The coat of arms was designed by Gustaf von Numers, and the Jokioinen Municipal Council approved it at its meeting on 30 July 1951.
+The Ministry of the Interior confirmed the coat of arms for use on 21 September of the same year.

 History

 The history of Jokioinen is tightly connected to the Jokioinen estate, which was established in 1562.
 The estate developed into the largest estate in Finland during the time of the provincial governor Ernst Gustaf von Willebrand.
 At the beginning of 20th century the estate had a corn mill, saw mill, a brick factory, steel plant and a sugar and syrup factory.

 Due to the crofters law of 1918 and the land reform law of 1945 the estate was split into more than 1500 homes and small farms.
 The rest of the estate was transferred to the ownership of the Finnish state in 1918.
 In 1928 the Department of Finnish Plant Breeding from Tikkurila and in 1957 the observatory from Pasila were transferred to the Jokioinen estate.